mirrexagon/lua-irc-engine/README.md

 irc:send_raw("PRIVMSG #potato :I like potatoes.")
 ```

 To remain usable in more situations, the module doesn't make use of a specfic socket system.
-Instead, you set a function for `irc.send_raw` to use with `irc:set_raw_sender()`:
+Instead, you set a function for `irc.send_raw` to use with `irc:set_raw_sender(func)`:
 ```lua
 -- Using LuaSocket:
 local socket = require("socket.core")